• Skip to main content

 How To Burn Sage: How Do You Cleanse A Room With Sage?

-Smudging is a sacred Native American ritual, so you should be careful not to offend anyone with how you do it.
+Smudging is a sacred ritual for many cultures, so you should be careful not to offend anyone with how you do it.
 In fact, even the term "smudging" or "smudge stick" is considered offensive in some circles.
 Some people prefer to refer to sage bundles as "smoke wands".

 Before you start, you’ll need the following: